Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

 WHAT IF THE WEATHER ISN’T GOOD?

 The festival will go ahead, whatever the weather.
 We have a large beer tent plus a huge marquee for music and entertainment.
+Just remember that whilst the marquee provides cover from the rain, it is not heated.
+So if the weather forecast looks a bit cool – particularly in the evening – remember to wear suitable clothing.

 There are no specific facilities on site suitable for storage of bicycles during the festival.
 However, if you make yourself known to one of the parking stewards on arrival, they will show you an area adjacent to a Portakabin near the entrance where you can put your bicycles in reasonable safety.
 Please note that Summer Moon cannot accept liability for loss, damage, theft or destruction of your bicycles or any other items of your property kept or stored in or around the site.